Nerlens Noel

-Nerlens Noel (born April 10, 1994) is an American professional basketball player who last played for the Brooklyn Nets of the National Basketball Association (NBA).
+Nerlens Noel (born April 10, 1994) is an American former professional basketball player who last played for the Brooklyn Nets of the National Basketball Association (NBA).
 His collegiate basketball career ended in his first season with a tear of his anterior cruciate ligament (ACL) at the University of Kentucky.
 Noel was drafted with the sixth overall pick in the 2013 NBA draft by the New Orleans Pelicans.
 His rights were later traded to the Philadelphia 76ers.
 He plays center and power forward, and was one of the top high school basketball players in the class of 2012.

 High school career

 Born outside Boston in Malden, Massachusetts to Haitian immigrant parents, Noel spent his first two years of high school at Everett High School.
 After his sophomore year, he transferred to Tilton School in Tilton, New Hampshire.
-Noel repeated his sophomore year at Tilton, reclassifying to the class of 2013, but later reclassified back to the 2012 college recruiting class, Noel averaged 12.6 points, 7.2 rebounds and 3.9 blocks per game as a senior.
+Noel repeated his sophomore year at Tilton, reclassifying to the class of 2013, but later reclassified back to the 2012 college recruiting class.
+Noel averaged 12.6 points, 7.2 rebounds and 3.9 blocks per game as a senior.

 He was rated as the No. 1 player in the class of 2012 by ESPN and Scout.com, and No. 2 by SLAM.
 Noel was selected to play in the 2012 Nike Hoop Summit and the 2012 Jordan Brand Classic.
 In addition to his high school career, Noel also played AAU basketball on the same team as future Sixers teammate Michael Carter-Williams.
 Shortly before his high school graduation, an article in The New York Times described Noel as being hailed as one of the best shot blockers of his generation, although he was also described as having unrefined offensive skills.